byu-oit/aws-scatter-gather/README.md

 Give Scather an event (this can by any data type) and Scather will post the event to an AWS SNS topic.
 Any subscribers to the SNS topic will receive the event and should use Scather to decode it and to post a response event back to the same SNS topic.
 Scather will gather the responses and produce a final result.

-### Consider this code unstable for now - changes are going to occur before a stable release

 ## Install

 ```sh